 - Postdoctoral Fellow | Smithsonian Tropical Research Institute (STRI), Panama

 - BSc, Cornell University (Honors & Distinction in Research), 2005

 PUBLICATIONS (Google Scholar Profile)

-- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. In press.
+- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. 2017.
 Reproductive seasonality, sex ratio, and philopatry in Argentina’s common vampire bats.
-Royal Society Open Science. (preprint)
+Royal Society Open Science. (open access)

 - Wilkinson G, Carter G, Bohn K, Adams D. 2016.
 Non-kin cooperation in bats.
 Philosophical Transactions B. doi: 10.1098/rstb.2015.0095 (PDF)

 - Carter G. 2016.
 Blood sharing in vampire bats.
 In: Encyclopedia of Evolutionary Psychological Science.
 (PDF)

 - Carter G, Bohn K. 2016.
 “Altruism” in nonkin.
 In: Encyclopedia of Evolutionary Psychological Science. (link)